Skoptsy: History

-The Skoptsy became known as moneylenders, and a bench known as the "Skoptsy's Bench" stood in St. Petersburg for many years.
+The Skoptsy became known as moneylenders, and a bench known as the "Skoptsy's Bench" stood in Saint Petersburg for many years.

 The Skoptsy may have had as many as 100,000 followers in the early 20th century, although repression continued and members of the sect were put on trial.
 Increased repression and collectivization under the Soviet Union reduced the numbers to a reported few thousand in 1929, when the authorities staged a widely publicized mass trial against the sect.

 Leon Trotsky, in a report from Romania in 1913, wrote about the Skoptsy in the Dobruja region who worked as horse-cab drivers and played a predominant role in the local horse trade.
-Patrick Leigh Fermor in The Broken Road describes his encounters (in 1933/4) with two Skapetz in a Bucharest tavern and as a passenger in their horse-drawn cabs:
+Patrick Leigh Fermor in The Broken Road describes his encounters (in 1933/4) with two "Skapetz" (sic) in a Bucharest tavern and as a passenger in their horse-drawn cabs:

-"Their crass little blue eyes were embedded in wide, soft, smooth faces covered with tiny creases and wrinkles.
-They conversed in oddly high-pitched voices in a language that sounded at first like Bulgarian but soon turned out to be—judging by its shifting vowels and liquid sounds—Russian."
+"They conversed in oddly high-pitched voices in a language that sounded at first like Bulgarian but soon turned out to be—judging by its shifting vowels and liquid sounds—Russian."

 Olivia Manning in The Great Fortune (1960) describes the Skoptsy carriage drivers of Bucharest based on her visit in 1939.

-According to the Great Soviet Encyclopedia, the sect still operated within the USSR in 1947.
-It is believed to have mostly disappeared by the 1970s, although there are controversial reports of surviving communities in Latvia in the 1990s.